Skip to main content

 Purchases and checkout

 Payments are handled by FastSpring, our Merchant of Record.
-When you buy a subscription, you transact directly with FastSpring, who collects and processes your billing details, payment information, and tax data under their own privacy policy.
-We receive order and subscription records (such as your name, email, and what you purchased) so we can provision and support your license.
+As Merchant of Record, FastSpring is the seller of record and acts as an independent data controller — not a processor acting on our behalf — for the billing details, payment information, and tax data it collects and processes under its own privacy policy.
+We receive order and subscription records (such as your name, email, and what you purchased), for which We-Amp is the controller, so we can provision and support your license.

 Lawful basis: performance of a contract (Art.
 6(1)(b) GDPR) and our legal obligations for bookkeeping and tax (Art.
 6(1)(c) GDPR).